-In terms of our business strategy and financial planning based on the scenarios above, we will continue to formulate adaptation and mitigation plans and explore allocating resources towards transitioning to low-carbon practices.
-We strive to minimise the climate risks associated with our business and will seize opportunities in an effective manner such as expanding collaboration and partnership with key stakeholders to innovate and develop low-carbon goods and services for the market.
+Based on the scenarios above, we will continue to develop adaptation and mitigation plans and allocate resources towards transitioning to low-carbon practices.
+We strive to minimise climate risks associated with our business and will seize opportunities by expanding collaboration and partnership with key stakeholders to innovate and develop low-carbon goods and services for the market.